univention/guardian/README.md

 ## Apps

-> If you are using the Management or Authorization API apps from
-> the Appcenter, be aware that you need to provide a `client_secret`
-> if you want to log in via the Swagger UI.
-On the UCS host that has
-> Keycloak installed, you can get the `client_secret` with the following
-> command: `univention-keycloak oidc/rp secret --client-name guardian`

 ### Guardian Authorization API

 This app contains the components `Guardian Authorization API` and the OPA service in a docker compose app.